RomanLivik/neofetch-fastfetch-patterns/README.md

 ---
 > All configs you can use on every system.
 If you see config for MacOS you can use it for linux too
 ---

+You can watch configs in [catalog](https://github.com/RomanLivik/neofetch-fastfetch-patterns/blob/main/CATALOG.md).
+There are some screnshots of every config

 ## Linux fonts for correct unicode-symbols
 * noto-fonts
 * ttf-dejavu